SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 You may be staring and wondering at the values for the `parameters` and `labels` properties here.
 Good.
 They do look a bit odd, but one of them is exactly the property that we need to look into further.

-### Extract the API endpoint value
+### Extracting the API endpoint value

-If you stare long enough, you'll realise that the values are string-encoded JSON.
+If you [stare long enough](https://qmacro.org/blog/posts/2017/02/19/the-beauty-of-recursion-and-list-machinery/#initialrecognition), you'll realise that the values are string-encoded JSON.
 In other words, the values are actually objects, but encoded in JSON, but to be a string, each double quote character within the string need to be preserved and therefore escaped with a backslash (`\`).

 > You can run the following invocations of the `jq` filters as shown here, or pipe the btp CLI JSON output into `ijq` and run them there - your choice.